Ziwei-Wang-Will/Sensors_Data-User_Behavior_Analytics_and_Conversion_Prediction/README.md

   - **Random Forest with bootstraps for imbalance dataset**
     - **AUC** of test data is **0.9595** with **Random Forest with bootstraps for imbalance dataset**, is close to that of **Random Forest with the imbalance dataset** with **0.9591**.
       - **Reason**: Our Random forest has already performed greatly with the imbalance dataset and do not need to balance the dataset.
+    - Then we tried HyperParameter Tuning with Grid Search for Random Forest, to figure out whether we can do better.
-- Random Forest HyperParameter Tuning with Grid Search
+- **Random Forest HyperParameter Tuning with Grid Search**
   - **AUC** of test data is **0.9638** with **Random Forest HyperParameter Tuning with Grid Search**, is slightly better than that of previous **Random Forest** with **0.9591**
   - we select this model to explore the features importance to get some insights.
 - [**Detailed Code**](https://github.com/will-zw-wang/Sensors_Data-User_Behavior_Analytics_and_Conversion_Prediction/blob/master/code/4_Model_Fitting_and_Insights.ipynb)

-### 5. Insights & Summary
+### 5. Analysis, Insights and Recommendations

 <img src="https://github.com/will-zw-wang/Sensors_Data-User_Behavior_Analytics_and_Conversion_Prediction/blob/master/images/Ranked_Feature_Importance_Generated_by_Random_Forest.png">